Joshua 2 – The Rescue of Rahab

 ii.
 Remember that all this takes place during the three days Joshua has commanded the nation to wait on the banks of the Jordan (Joshua 1:11).
 God has a special purpose for these three days.

 b.
 To spy secretly: Joshua also shows wisdom by sending them secretly.
-The last spies that went out publicly turned out badly for Israel, when a majority of the spies came back with a discouraging report (Numbers 13).
+The last time that spies that went out publicly it turned out badly for Israel; when a majority of the spies came back with a discouraging report (Numbers 13).

 c.
 Go, view the land, especially Jericho: God has greater things in mind for this spy mission; it will fail as a mission of military reconnaissance, but it will succeed in God’s purpose.